Check in at Johannesburg International airport at 18h00 for your flight to Cairo departing at 21h45.

 Dive the famous four wrecks of Abu Nuhas, the Ships’ Graveyard.
 This reef lies close to the ship-lane toward the Suez Canal and has claimed more ships than any other in the Red Sea.
 The wrecks are very scenic, covered in corals and they are fantastic for photography, especially the Carnatic, having sunk in 1869.

 The very famous SS Thistlegorm and the recently discovered Rosalie Moeller are World War II wrecks and one of the highlights of this cruise.
 The SS Thistlegorm sunk in 1941, having been bombed by the Germans while on a mission to deliver a cargo of ammunition and war materials to the British troops in North Africa.
-The Rosalie Moeller, a British coal cargo, suffered the same demise only two days later.

 This Red Sea diving safari will also take you to Ras Mohamed National Park at the tip of Sinai, famous for its breath-taking walls rich in soft and fan corals and populated with huge shoals of fish.
 Nutrient-rich sediments from the Golf of Aqaba attract many fish species and also feed the coral polyps creating a paradise for divers.